A Survey on Optimization Studies of Group Centrality Metrics: Introduction

 \section{Introduction}

-Centrality is arguably the most popular concept studied in network science, graph theory, and the operations research (OR) communities.
+Centrality is {one of the most extensively} studied {concepts} in network science, graph theory, and operations research (OR) communities.
 It primarily focuses on the significance, influence, and/or criticality of elements in a given network consisting of nodes and edges.
 Centrality metrics are inherently fundamental in comprehending complex systems from a network topology perspective.
 This is immediately visible from the large number of studies and applications that employ them.

 Applications of centrality are wide-reaching and highly interdisciplinary.
-As an example, from a supply chain perspective, centrality can indicate the importance of a particular supplier (or group of suppliers) to the success of the supply chain operations.
+As an example, from a supply chain perspective, centrality can indicate the importance of a particular supplier (or group of suppliers) to the success of supply chain operations.
 It can help decision makers identify potential bottlenecks in the supply chain network \citep{borgatti2009social}.
 Similarly, from an infrastructure network perspective, centrality might express the importance of connection points in ensuring a reliable and resilient network in the face of disruptive and cascading events \citep{stergiopoulos2015risk}.
 In fact, choosing the appropriate centrality measure is a crucial step in every application.
-We refer the reader to see \cite{chebotarev2020choose} for an extensive discussion on how to choose the right centrality metric depending on the application.
+We refer the reader to see {Chebotarev and Gubanov} \cite{chebotarev2020choose} for an extensive discussion on how to choose the right centrality metric depending on the application.

 Node-based centrality metrics (nodal centrality) are indices that aim to quantify the importance of a single node in the grand scheme of a network.
 In the beginning, the notion of point centrality, a precursor to the more famous nowadays betweenness centrality, was introduced in the fundamental work by Bavelas \cite{bavelas1948mathematical}.
 Motivated and inspired by this work, more and more researchers from a wide variety of fields started focusing on other forms of centrality, including but not limited to degree \citep{brodka2011degree}, closeness \citep{okamoto2008ranking}, betweenness \citep{freeman1977set,freeman1978centrality,riondato2014fast} and its more modern adaptation to flow betweenness \citep{freeman1991centrality}, and eigenvector centrality \citep{bonacich1972factoring,maharani2014degree} have been widely studied, applied, and taught.
 In fact, several survey and review studies have focused on node-based centrality metrics in the literature, especially in the context of network resiliency \citep{wan2021survey}, biological networks \citep{wang2022mini}, wireless sensor networks \citep{jain2013node}, and general complex networks \citep{saxena2020centrality}, among others.